 “The purpose of the Association is to intensify German-American and European-American dialogue and the dialogue between member states of the North Atlantic Alliance.
 These activities are based on the traditionally close links between Rhineland-Palatinate and the United States of America; their objective is to contribute significantly to international understanding and to the promotion of a free and democratic political culture.”

 The recognition of public utility with reference to the “promotion of international sentiments, tolerance in all areas of culture, and an understanding of international understanding”, pursuant to Section §52 (2), first sentence, point 13 of the Act of association is also an example of this work and cooperation.
 For over many years, the Academy has successfully cooperated with organizations such as the Association of German-American Clubs (VDAC), The German-American International Women’s Club of Kaiserslautern or the American-German Business Club of Kaiserslautern.
-Additionally there are new collaborations with local groups such as the US Ice Hockey team KMC Eagles, the US motorcycle club, the Ruff Ryders and the Overseas Art Education Association.
+Additionally there are new collaborations with local groups such as the US Ice Hockey team KMC Eagles or the Overseas Art Education Association.

 With a program ranging from lectures over seminars to school workshops, the Atlantic Academy is dedicated to the mediation of various transatlantic topics.
 These include fields of culture, business and politics.
 This is also accomplished through an exchange of opinions with our American friends through seminars for American and German students held in cooperation with the VDAC every February.
 Events on various transatlantic topics include a party on the day of the presidential and congressional elections in November of 2016, and exhibitions of paintings and drawings by students of American schools in and around the Kaiserslautern area.
 All events offer great opportunities to meet and engage with Americans.